ViciousBadger/larion-world-generation/README.md

 - Some seeds will spawn you in water or on a tiny island in the middle of nowhere.
 If you want a bit more predictability when creating a world, I would recommend using [World Preview](https://modrinth.com/mod/world-preview).
-- There are a lot of mountains and limited flat terrain.
-This is intentional.
-If you want more flat, look for areas far from mountain ranges and stay near the coastline.
 - World generation is not as fast as before (roughly 30% slower in my experience) because the new density functions are much more complex and the generated terrain is "taller".